martibobby/bobbymartin.dev/README.md

 docker compose down
 ```
 ## Project Structure
-Project structure follows the Astro project specification, with some additional customization, such as the `scripts` and `src/data` folders.
+Project structure follows the Astro project specification, with some customization, such as the `scripts` and `src/data` folders.

 ```text
 /